 As a major contribution to this goal, we are seeking 144 Patrons of Liverpool Cathedral.
 Our Patrons will each pledge to give £24,000 by 2024.
 Patrons may be individuals, corporate institutions or syndicates and their gifts may come as a single lump sum or in regular instalments.

 Our Patrons will form a new and exclusive community of supporters.
 Your efforts will secure the future of our extraordinary building and bequeath it intact to our children and grand-children.
 You will become part of the great story of Liverpool Cathedral.

 We hope you might be one!
-Download the Patron's Leaflet or contact
+Download the Patron's Leaflet (right hand column of this page) or contact

 Our 24 for 2024 Campaign